|

 baseball.
 They didn't even know who Whitey Ford and Bob Turley were.
 In

-case you don't know either, Gene, they're the best pitchers on the Yankees,
+case you don't know either, Gene, they're the best pitchers on the

 my favorite team.
 Bob Turley can throw a ball through a brick wall he's so